Learn all about the Brushstroke Mod Podge formula! Find out what it is, how to use it, and see some unique projects you can make.

 Now that I’ve shared the basics with you, let’s move onto the FAQ!

 2. Why would I want to use it?
 Genuine wall art painted with high-end acrylics isn’t cheap.
 Perhaps you want to take a craft painted piece of your own and add interest with texture – or maybe you want to make a poster look more like a painting.
 This is how you do it!

 3. Is it a glue, sealer, and finish too?
 Yes – however, I highly recommend using Classic Mod Podge to decoupage your paper or fabric down given that this formula has texture.
 It does everything that other Mod Podges do, but with the texture, I only apply it on top.

 4. Does it come in more than one finish?
 Yes – Gloss (shiny) and Matte (not shiny).
 Select the finish that best matches your project.

 5. What should I use to apply this formula?
 I find a regular flat brush or foam brush work fine.
-It's easy to get the brushstrokes in my opinion.
+It’s easy to get the brushstrokes no matter the brush, in my opinion.